OpenTranslationBible/open-bible/en-GB/27.Daniel/md/daniel-11.md

 Some of the wise will stumble, so that they may be refined, purified and made spotless until the time of the end, for it will still come at the appointed time.

 ## Daniel 11:36
-The king will do as he pleases.
+The king will act according to his own desires.
 He will exalt and magnify himself above every god and will say unheard-of things against the God of gods.
 He will be successful until the time of wrath is completed, for what has been determined must take place.

 ## Daniel 11:37
 He will show no regard for the gods of his ancestors or for the one desired by women, nor will he regard any god, but will exalt himself above them all.